an0rak-dev/workbook/blog/content/project/avatar.md

 repository](https://github.com/d3dcoder/d3d12book) full of examples on how to do certain things with Dx12 and it's
-[C# translation](https://github.com/discosultan/dx12-game-programming) which I hope should contains more implementation details or notes (just examples in the ReadMe mades me impatient to start).
+[C# translation](https://github.com/discosultan/dx12-game-programming) which I hope should contain more implementation details or notes (just examples in the ReadMe made me impatient to start).

-I've also added a bunch of todos with some kind of pseudocode / explaination to help me structure my thought process.
-Hope it will helps.
+I've also added a bunch of todos with some kind of pseudocode / explanation to help me structure my thought process.
+Hope it will help.

-I'll rethink about the organization of those notes, maybe host them too on my future website ?
+I'll rethink about the organization of those notes, maybe host them too on my future website?
 But for the moment, in the project's git repository is fine enough.

 ---